Degree: Bachelor of Science in Engineering (BSE)

 Submit the proposed POS, transcript, and letters of recommendation to the BME Graduate Coordinator.

 No admission decision will be made until the POS is approved by the GEC.
 After a positive recommendation by the GEC, a letter of conditional admission will be sent.
-The condition for admission is the submission of GRE scores within 2 months of completing the BS requirements.
+The condition for admission is the submission of GRE scores within two months of completing the BS requirements.
 The student cannot graduate from the BS/MS program without official GRE scores.
 This is a BME requirement and not a CSE requirement.
 Note that it is strongly recommended that students plan to take the GRE exam in the Fall semester of their senior year to be eligible for pre-doctoral fellowships from the National Science Foundation or other sources.

 Program Requirements